kyma-project/istio/docs/contributor/04-10-technical-design.md

 The version of Istio is coupled to the version of Kyma Istio Operator.
 This means that each particular version of Kyma Istio Operator is released to support only a specific version of Istio.
 If you upgrade Kyma Istio Operator to a new version, it automatically updates Istio as well, provided that a more recent Istio version is part of the Kyma Istio Operator's release.

-We support two installation profiles for Istio and version for both is specified in [Evaluation](https://github.com/kyma-project/istio/blob/main/internal/istiooperator/istio-operator-light.yaml) and [Production](https://github.com/kyma-project/istio/blob/main/internal/istiooperator/istio-operator.yaml) operator files respectively.
+There are two installation profiles for Istio and its version: evaluation and production.
+They are specified in the [`istio-operator-light`](https://github.com/kyma-project/istio/blob/main/internal/istiooperator/istio-operator-light.yaml) and [`istio-operator`](https://github.com/kyma-project/istio/blob/main/internal/istiooperator/istio-operator.yaml) files, respectively.

 ## Version Upgrade